EAL

 Children are grouped according to their proficiency in English.
 Those children who are New to English (Band A) or are in the Early Acquisition group (Band B) are often supported through a Bilingual Assistant (BA Support) once a week over a term and further support is offered through the Ethnic Diversity Team.
 With our new EAL arrivals Initial Language assessments are carried out through the Ethnic Diversity Team and our SALT team carry out a Language Link assessment.
 From this, targets are set and reviewed regularly.

 At Westmorland, we strive to support our Ethnic Diversity families in other ways.
 Some of our families struggle due to the language barrier.
 We offer support with any medical or social needs.
-Using the ‘Big Word’, we arrange for translators to help us book medical appointments and fill out important forms.
+Using the ‘Big Word’, we arrange for interpreters to help us book medical appointments and fill out important forms.
 We also support our families by giving out food hampers.

 Impact:

-Because of our early, and ongoing intervention, children are supported in their learning, at appropriate levels across their primary career.
 Our EAL assessment and monitoring procedures facilitate the children’s learning in all the other areas of the curriculum.
 Our children become more confident in Speaking and taking part in class discussions.
 They become valuable and valued members of our school community, taking an active part in both school and after-school activities.
 They add an extra dimension to all our lives, enriching us through their different cultures, religions, languages, and their experiences of the world.